Executive Summary

 In Fiscal Year 2023-2024 (“FY 23-24”), Senate Bill No. 593 (Wiener) was approved by both the Senate and Assembly and signed by Governor Newsom.
 Senate Bill No. 593 (“SB 593”) authorizes OCII to use a limited form of tax increment financing to fund and develop 5,842 affordable units that the former San Francisco Redevelopment Agency (“SFRA") destroyed and that were never replaced (“Replacement Housing Obligation”).
 SB 593 authorizes debt financing secured by redevelopment property tax increment that would otherwise be allocated to the City and County of San Francisco (“City”) after other existing obligations of OCII are paid.
 This source of funding is limited and thus issuing bonds to pay for the housing construction will occur over many years.

-Of the 27,776 total units, 47% (12,956 housing units) will be affordable.
-Affordable units are defined as being restricted to and priced for households earning from 0% up to 120% of the Area Median Income ("AMI").
+Of the 27,760 total units, 47% (13,023 housing units) will be affordable.
+Affordable units are defined as being restricted to and priced for households earning up to 0% up to 120% of the Area Median Income ("AMI").

 Affordable rental projects typically serve low- or very low-income households (up to 60% or 50% of AMI), while affordable homeownership units are designated for first-time low to moderate-income buyers earning between 80%-120% AMI.